anvaka/common-words/README.md

 | content | 2    |
 | ...     | ...  |

-Unfortunately this naive approach does exactly what people don't like about word clouds - each word will be taken out of context.
+Unfortunately, this naive approach does exactly what people don't like about word clouds - each word will be taken out of context.

 I wanted to avoid this problem, and allow people to explore each word along with